heysokam/ngpu/readme.md

 `wgpu`   for graphics api
 `glfw`   for window creation
 `vmath`  for vector math
-`pixie`  for image loading
+`pixie`  for image tools
-`chroma` for colors
+`chroma` for colors tools

 ## Current state and todo
-See the [examples](./examples/todo.md) file and folder for a reference of the current state of what the library can do.
+See the [examples](./examples) folder for a reference of the current state of what the library can do.
-The file @[examples/todo.md](./examples/todo.md) has a list of the examples that will be implemented.
+The file @[roadmap.md](./doc/roadmap.md) has a list of the features that will be implemented.

 ## Syntax and usage